Bar courses

 A number of these institutions provide both postgraduate diplomas (PGDips) and Masters level courses (LLM).

-What are the entry requirements?
+What are the entry requirements for a Bar training course?

-You'll need a minimum 2:2 for entry onto a course.
+You'll need a minimum 2:2 for entry onto a programme.
 However, some providers set their own entry requirements and some courses may require a 2:1 or higher.
 Check with your preferred university before submitting an application.

 All students must also be fluent in English (to a level equivalent to at least IELTS 7.5) and apply to join an Inn of Court by 31 May of the year they intend to start a course.